hisekaldma/Polyhymnia/README.md

 Polyhymnia is a programming language for generative, interactive music.
 It lets you write rules that evaluate to sequences and patterns of notes, chords and drums.

+**Polyhymnia is still in the design stage.
+Some things will change.
+Some things won’t.**

 ```
 Play -> A1 A2